Pip (Moby-Dick character): Thematic role

 Critics comment on Pip's thematic role.
 Although Pip is introduced as "the most insignificant of the Pequod's crew."
 John Bryant says that the "dramatic irony is that Pip is the mechanism Melville chooses to lure Ahab back to sanity."
 F.O.
 Matthiessen observed that one of the "crucial elements in the evolution of the old captain is his relation with Pip, a relation that, in its interplay of madness and wisdom, is endowed with the pathos of the bond between the King Lear and his Fool in King Lear, Shakespeare's tragedy.
 Andrew Delbanco agrees that Ahab echoes Lear's deference to his Fool in Shakespeare's tragedy.

-Chapter 129 "The Cabin: Ahab and Starbuck," although brief, says Mary Petrus Sullivan, is in many respects the "high point" in Ahab's tragedy.
+Chapter 129 "The Cabin: Ahab and Pip," although brief, says Mary Petrus Sullivan, is in many respects the "high point" in Ahab's tragedy.
 Ahab rejects Pip's offered hand and a chance to offer love.
 Both are mad, but Pip, says Sullivan, is "utterly generous and self-sacrificing in his insanity."

 In chapter 99, Ahab hammers a gold doubloon to the ship's mast as reward for the man who first sights Moby Dick.
 Each member of the crew sees a meaning in the coin that reflects his view of the world.
 Pip, coming last says “I look, you look, he looks; we look, ye look, they look.”
 Pip uses these grammatical forms, says Delbanco, to imply that each sees the world as a reflection of himself.

 C.L.R.
 James, the Trinidadian historian and literary critic who wrote from a Marxist point of view, sees Ahab as a dictator who will bury himself in the wreck of industrial civilization.
 Pip offers a vision.
 "Pip plays no great part in the book, as the Pips play no great part in the world.
 But his importance is in the mind of his creator."
 Pip's "madness" is only "madness so-called" which in reality is "the wisdom of heaven."
 When Pip went "mad," he lost fear, "Alone of all the crew he now spoke to the terrible Ahab as one human being to another."